| Each

 over any multicast capable network - your LAN, WAN, Satellite or

 leased line, wireless networks.
+The system is

 useful for as many non-broadcast applications also.
 For example